harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/store-images-in-private-registry.md

 ---
-title: Configure STO to download images from a private registry
+title: Store your STO images in a private registry
-description: Store your scanner images in a private registry.
-Useful for air-gapped environments.
+description: Useful for air-gapped environments.
-sidebar_position: 40
+sidebar_position: 10
 sidebar_label: Store images in a private registry
 ---